juzgenbayev/website/content/pages/Case Briefs/Akkozha, 23 July 2024, On Article 91 of the Marriage Code.md

 ## Question

-In forbidding unmarried men---but not women---from being candidates for adoption, does the Subpart 11, Part 2 of Article 91 of the Marriage Code violate [[Article 14]] of the [[Constitution of Kazakhstan]]?
+In forbidding unmarried men--but not women--from being candidates for adoption, does the Subpart 11, Part 2 of Article 91 of the Marriage Code violate [[Article 14]] of the [[Constitution of Kazakhstan]]?

 ## Holding